johnjago/johnjago.com/content/technical-posts/_index.md

 +++
 title = 'Technical posts'
-description = 'Posts about programming, software engineering, and computers.'
+description = 'Posts about programming and software engineering, along with solutions to specific problems I’ve encountered.'
 +++